sunsetzks/path_tracking/PathTracking/NOISE_FEATURES.md

 ## Notes

 - All noise is generated using Gaussian (normal) distributions
-- Noise can be disabled completely by setting `noise_enabled: false`
+- Control input noise can be disabled by setting `control_input_noise_enabled: false`
+- Individual estimators (odometry and global) have their own noise characteristics
 - Use `noise_seed` for reproducible results in testing
 - The noise generator uses numpy's RandomState for consistent behavior
-- Process noise is added to control inputs before applying vehicle limits
+- Control input noise is added to steering commands before applying vehicle limits
+- Odometry noise accumulates over time (unbounded drift)
+- Global localization noise is bounded and doesn't accumulate indefinitely

 ## Example Scripts